|"Ideas for the Bazaar, the Home, Gifts and Sparetime Money-makers ~ with Many Inexpensive, Easily Made Articles that find a Ready Sale."|

 The magazine spanned 61 years.
 The last issue was published in May or July of 1996.
 Unfortunately The Workbasket Magazine as we had come to love ended publication.
 The magazine was sold to KC Publishing, Inc. and the name changed to Flower & Garden Crafts Edition!
 Between pages covering gardening were a few pages dedicated to crafts.
 The magazine published under that name from December 1996 until August 1998.
 In October 1998 the rights to the publication were sold to Krause Publications.
 They changed the name to Great American Crafts.
 This publication, in my opinion, wasn't too bad.
 It wasn't the Workbasket but it still had some good patterns and projects.
 Starting with the April 2001 issue Great American Crafts changed it's name to Michaels Create! craft magazine.
 This magazine is nothing like it's predecessor!
 It is a magazine solely to promote products sold at Michael's chain of Arts & Craft stores.

-If you are looking for a long lost pattern chances are I have it but it would help greatly if you knew the approximate year your project was published, a detailed description and if it was crocheted, knitted, tatted, etc. Click here to use the handy Workbasket Database created by Laurie Kenely.
+If you are looking for a long lost pattern chances are I have it but it would help greatly if you knew the approximate year your project was published, a detailed description and if it was crocheted, knitted, tatted, etc. I'll do my best to locate it!
 Most of the time I will send a PDF file of the pattern to your email.
 If you would like to make a donation for my time in helping you to find a pattern please click the PayPal button.
 Thank you!

 Also if you would like to buy or trade you can

 e-mail me, Marian Anderson, at MLDubbels@aol.com